 Here at Beacon View we strongly believe in the importance of building a love of reading from a very early age.
 The teaching of reading starts as soon as the children join us in Nursery or Reception through high-quality phonics lessons and through the sharing of exciting texts.
 The children have daily lessons where they are taught how to read and how to understand and enjoy what they have read.
 The children are also given plenty of opportunities to apply their reading skills in all subjects across the curriculum.

 By the time the children leave us in Year 6, we aim for all children to not only be confident and able readers, but to also have developed a love of reading that will last a life time!

 Our phonics lessons follow the Letters and Sounds scheme, more information on this scheme can be found by following the link below.

 Every day the children bring home high-quality texts from our reading scheme Bug Club.
 The children also all have their own logins for Bug Club, meaning that they can always access these same high-quality texts online anywhere.

 To login they simply go to:

 How can you find out more?

 If you would like to learn more about how we teach reading, please have a look at our phonics and reading policies to find out more.
-Remember you can also make an appointment to discuss any area of the curriculum with the Deputy Headteacher, Mrs R Mitchell.
+Remember you can also make an appointment to discuss any aspect of the English with Rosie Higson and Phonics with Emma Hogan.